BobbyEd/ml-notebooks-edition/README.md

 Setup
 -----

-To get started, install the necessary depend
+To get started, install the necessary dependencies: